ninabarzh/broomstick/content/posts/deaths-environment.md

 In Honduras, the
 [2024 assassination of Juan López](https://www.ohchr.org/en/press-releases/2024/09/honduras-murder-environmentalist-juan-lopez-criminalisation)
 underscored this deadly entanglement.
-López had been campaigning against an iron oxide mining project involving companies like Inversiones Los Pinares and Inversiones Ecotek — notorious for environmental violations.
+López had been campaigning against an iron oxide mining project involving companies like Inversiones Los Pinares and Inversiones Ecotek, notorious for environmental violations.
 His death was not an isolated incident but a symptom of how corporate interests intersect with local political corruption to create a lethal environment for activists.